 In order to enroll, you will need to fill out an Intent to Enroll form with your community college before you complete 30 college credits.
 You will also need to complete your A.S. with a minimum of a 2.3 GPA and begin your enrollment at Temple within a year of completion of coursework at the community college.

-When you reach the semester before your start at Temple, complete the transfer application and indicate that you are a dual admission student.
+When you reach the semester before you intend to start at Temple, complete the transfer application and indicate that you are a dual admission student.

 For more detailed information about your college's agreement with Temple University, please visit the Provost Office.